-For Synchrony Financial to be a well-capitalized savings and loan holding company, the Bank must be well-capitalized and Synchrony Financial must not be subject to any written agreement, order, capital directive, or prompt corrective action directive issued by the Federal Reserve Board to meet and maintain a specific capital level for any capital measure.
+For Synchrony Financial to be a well-capitalized savings and loan holding company, the Bank must be wellcapitalized and Synchrony Financial must not be subject to any written agreement, order, capital directive, or prompt corrective action directive issued by the Federal Reserve Board to meet and maintain a specific capital level for any capital measure.

-The Company elected to adopt the option provided by the interim final rule issued by joint federal bank regulatory agencies, which largely delayed the effects of CECL on its regulatory capital through December 31, 2021.
-Beginning in the first quarter of 2022, the effects are now being phased-in over a three-year period through 2024 and effects fully phased-in beginning in the first quarter of 2025.
+The Company elected to adopt the option provided by the interim final rule issued by joint federal bank regulatory agencies, which largely delayed the effects of CECL on its regulatory capital.
+Beginning in the first quarter of 2022, the effects are being phased-in over a three-year period through 2024 and will be fully phased-in beginning in the first quarter of 2025.
 Under the interim final rule, the amount of adjustments to regulatory capital deferred until the phase-in period included both the initial impact of our adoption of CECL at January 1, 2020 and 25% of subsequent changes in our allowance for credit losses during the two-year period ended December 31, 2021, collectively the "CECL regulatory capital transition adjustment".
-In 2022, only 75% of the CECL regulatory capital transition adjustment has been deferred in our regulatory capital amounts and ratios.
+At December 31, 2023 only 50% of the CECL regulatory capital transition adjustment is deferred in our regulatory capital amounts and ratios, as compared to 75% at December 31, 2022.

-At December 31, 2022 and 2021, Synchrony Financial met all applicable requirements to be deemed well-capitalized pursuant to Federal Reserve Board regulations.
-At December 31, 2022 and 2021, the Bank also met all applicable requirements to be deemed well-capitalized pursuant to OCC regulations and for purposes of the Federal Deposit Insurance Act.
-There are no conditions or events subsequent to December 31, 2022 that management believes have changed the Company's or the Bank's capital category.
+At December 31, 2023 and 2022, Synchrony Financial met all applicable requirements to be deemed wellcapitalized pursuant to Federal Reserve Board regulations.
+At December 31, 2023 and 2022, the Bank also met all applicable requirements to be deemed well-capitalized pursuant to OCC regulations and for purposes of the Federal Deposit Insurance Act.
+There are no conditions or events subsequent to December 31, 2023 that management believes have changed the Company's or the Bank's capital category.
 The actual capital amounts, ratios and the applicable required minimums of the Company and the Bank are as follows: